samsonasik/tiny-php/README.md

 ## Using laravel?

-If you're using laravel and want to use a more laravel-like and cleaner suntax syntax you only have to follow these steps.
+If you're using laravel and want to use a more laravel-like and cleaner syntax you only have to follow these steps.

 First open your ``app/config/app.php`` file and scroll down to your providers and add
 ```php